acoli-repo/AURIS/README.md

 ### For text providers

 - To add texts to the corpus, deposit them as plain text in `txt/$lang`, with `$lang` being the BCP47 identifier for your language (e.g., `en` for English) and run `make`.
-Note that only data from supported languages will be processed.
+Note that only data from supported languages will be processed. **Please observe the naming conventions for files** below.

 - Spreadsheet files are built from plain text with

-		make update
+		make

 	(see [`Makefile`](Makefile))

-Auxiliary files produced during pre-annotation
+The following auxiliary files produced during pre-annotation:

 - [`conllu/`](conllu): Syntactically annotated files from `txt/` (automatically parsed, UD compliant)
 - [`refexp/`](refexp): "Raw" word-level TSV/CoNLL files with automated (static) pre-annotation, input to manual annotation
 - [`discourse_pre/`](discourse_pre): "Raw" sentence-level TSV files with automated (static) pre-annotation, input to manual annotation

-Legacy data:

-- [`is/`](is): Older manual annotations for coreference and information status, Excel format
-- [`discourse_annotated/`](is): Older manual annotations for coreference and information status, Excel format
+#### Naming conventions for files

+We posit some file naming conventions, so that we can reconstruct a language-independent text ID.
+This will be used by `make stats` to track annotation progress across languages.
+If this is not observed, cross-linguistic file mapping will fail.

+- a human-readable label identifying the source, consisting of arbitrary sequences of lower-case ASCII characters (`a-z`) separated by `-`
+- this sequence can be followed or interrupted by numerical IDs, separated by `-` or `.`
+- for language-specific metadata, use the separator `_`, anything between `_` and the next `.` or `-` will be considered to not be part of the text id, but treated like a comment.

 ### For developers